Technigo/project-movies/README.md

 Every project should be deployed somewhere.
 Be sure to include the link to the deployed project so that the viewer can click around and see what it's all about.

 - content is too wide
+- move all urls to separate file
+- move files between compontents/and pages